AJChapman/acthpa-website/doc/design2.md

 - @Advice
     - @How to read weather
     - @Article: 'Flying Canberra - a few tips'
--   - @How to fly the ACT sites
+    - @How to fly the ACT sites
     - @Reserve throwing talk
 - @Stories
     - @Fences article
+    - @Wind talker man article

 That's actually not too far from what we want!